zoran-vucenovic/swan/README.md

 ### ZX Spectrum emulator
 For Windows and Linux.
 Might compile and run on Mac, but not tested.

+The latest released version can be downloaded here: https://github.com/zoran-vucenovic/swan/releases/latest

 To have sound in Swan you need free portaudio library (http://www.portaudio.com/).
 Without portaudio library Swan will work, but will not produce any sound.
 - In **Windows**, you can put the portaudio dll in the same folder where Swan.exe is.
 You can find prebuild dll for example here: https://github.com/spatialaudio/portaudio-binaries